o1sumit/ai-agent-api/README.md

 Notes
 - Configure Google API key in environment for LLM calls.
 - Provide valid dbUrl for the target database (Mongo/Postgres/MySQL).
+ - Persistent Schema Registry: the agent caches per-DB schema (hashed key, credentials stripped) and refreshes after TTL.
+You can force rebuild by sending `refreshSchema: true` in the request.